 Newtown High School’s musical production of "City Of Angels" is set to open for audiences on Thursday, March 19, and continue through Sunday, March 22.
 "City of Angels" is a musical about a novelist trying to turn a book into a screenplay, and it shows both the plot of the writer’s attempt to create a screenplay and the plot of the fictional film being creating.
 "City of Angels" will be performed Thursday through Saturday, March 19-21, at 7 pm; and Sunday, March 22, at 2 pm.
 Tickets are $14 for students and senior citizens, and $18 for adults.

-Newtown High School has announced the names of its students who have made the High Honor Roll and Honor Roll for the first quarter marking period of the 2013-14 this school year.
+The following students made the High Honor Roll and Honor Roll for the second quarter marking period at Newtown High School this school year.
+The honor roll listings were recently released by the school for publication.
 Students earn recognition on the High Honor Roll by being enrolled in five or more classes with a minimum of four courses in areas of study other than independent study and related work experience, have an overall average of 90 or more for the marking period and the student must receive a grade of 85 or higher in each course.
 To make the Honor Roll, NHS students must meet the same requirements, but their overall grade average must be more than 85, and the student must receive a grade of 80 or higher in each course.